 An ad network collects a massive number of publishers to deliver the required amount of inventory to the potential advertisers on a premium price or auction basis.

-The Advertisers uses the Ad Network campaign management platform to set up Ads which are then automatically distributed to the publisher’s available inventory.
-Ad Network offers advertisers the flexibility to create multiple campaigns and consolidate the reporting metrics on the campaign performance.
+The Advertisers uses the Ad Networks campaign management platform to set up Ads which are then automatically distributed to the publisher’s available inventory.
+These online advertising solutions offers advertisers the flexibility to create multiple campaigns and consolidate the reporting metrics on the campaign performance.

 Also, the advertisers set have the possibilities to set up their campaigns based on their desired prices per clicks, impressions and per action.
 Targeting through demographics, location, keywords, and budgets are all features offered by Ad Networks to advertisers.